5 Essential Types of Power for Successful Leadership

 Formal power is the authority that comes with your role as a project manager.
 It’s the power derived from your position within the organization.
 Formal power is necessary in every project, especially in organizations with a weak matrix structure, where clear lines of authority are crucial for decision-making.

 When you have formal power, your team recognizes that you have the authority to make decisions, allocate resources, and set the direction for the project.
 However, relying solely on formal power can be limiting.
-It’s essential to complement it with other forms of power to build a well-rounded leadership approach.
+It’s essential to complement it with other forms of power to build a well-rounded leadership models.

 Types of Power.png